Tasks for builds and releases

-A task is the building block for defining automation in a build pipeline, or in an environment of a release pipeline.
+A task is the building block for defining automation in a build pipeline, or in a stage of a release pipeline.
 A task is simply a packaged script or procedure that has been abstracted with a set of inputs.
 We provide some built-in tasks to enable fundamental build and deployment scenarios.

 In addition, Visual Studio Marketplace offers a number of extensions; each of which, when installed to your subscription or collection, extends the task catalog with one or more tasks.
-Furthermore, you can write your own custom extensions to add tasks to VSTS or TFS.
+Furthermore, you can write your own custom extensions to add tasks to Azure Pipelines or TFS.

 When you add a task to your build or release pipeline, it may also add a set of demands to the pipeline.
 The demands define the prerequisites that must be installed on the agent for the task to run.
 When you run the build or deployment, an agent that meets these demands will be chosen.